sudhakavya/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_06_explore_asc.md

     ![alt text](https://raw.githubusercontent.com/Ritu786/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/stag/Instructions/Images/17.png)

-1. Select **IM.
-Identity Management** then select **IM.4 Use strong authentication controls for all Azure Active Directory based access**.
-The list shows customer responsibility actions that can be taken to improve compliance posture.
 1. Select the **X** on the top-right corner of the screen to close the page and return to the Security Center Overview page.
 1. Keep the Security center overview page open, you will use in the next task.

 #### Task 2: In this task you will navigate to Azure Secure score and explore recommendations that can improve your secure score.

+> ❗ Important: <br>
+> Azure Security Center takes time to populate information such as secure score, compliance, recommendations etc. after enabling the services and enrolling the servers to security center.
+Sometimes, it can take up to 3 hrs. or even more than that for all the tiles on the overview page to update. if it takes more time, attendees can skip the steps of task 2 & proceed with the Task 3 and can come back later and check on this.
+We are looking at various approaches to optimize this experience for future workshops.

 1. From the Security center overview page, select the **Secure Score** card.